-The more steps they go through before completing the order, the more the chance that your customers will lose their patience and stop the ordering process.
+The more steps they go through before completing the order, or waiting for order to be shipped, the more the chance that your customers will lose their patience and stop the ordering process.

 Make it simple! that’s just the word.
-Don’t push too many task to your customers, avoid asking them to sign up or pop long list of information to provide.
+Don’t push too many tasks on your customers, avoid asking them to sign up or pop a long list of information to provide.